nttw/lego-js/docs/prompt2.md

 - [x] Use dotenv to commit encrypted secrets to the repo, making it easier to deploy.
 - [x] Add justfile with common tasks like `just setup`, `just migrate`, `just dev`, `just build`, `just clean`, etc.

+---

+- [x] As alternative to sqlite, add support for Postgres as database backend, using environment variables to select which one to use.
+Consider how this is done best with Drizzle.
+Check that all code works with both backends and is fully implemented.
+- [x] For local development, add a docker-compose file that sets up a Postgres database for easy local testing
+	- Consider how the initial migration is done best, e.g. via an init script in the database container.
+- [x] Document initial setup and migrations.
+It is not needed to migrate from sqlite to Postgres, just document how to set up either one from scratch.